Interactive Fantasy: Reception

 Phil Brucato reviewed the first issue of Inter*Action in White Wolf Inphobia #51 (Jan.
 1995), rating it a 3.5 out of 5 and stated that "There's a lot of good stuff in the first issue of Inter*Action, but its [...] price tag is hefty.
 The magazine's few ads can't do much to defray Crashing Boar's costs.
-Inter*Action is well done, and I look forward to the next issue, but only time (and national economies) will tell whether this digest surives to reach the audience and acclaim it deserves."
+Inter*Action is well done, and I look forward to the next issue, but only time (and national economies) will tell whether this digest survives to reach the audience and acclaim it deserves."

 Game historian Shannon Appelcline noted that the magazine "immediately received some good attention because of its thoughtful and analytical coverage of roleplaying."
 In the September 1995 edition of Dragon (#221), Rick Swan commented that "the high-gloss Interactive Fantasy aims for the eggheads."
 He concluded that the magazine was worth a read, given that "The lengthy reviews, despite their verbosity [...] are usually more interesting than the games themselves."